 Racquetball Canada understands that screening personnel and volunteers is a vital part of providing a safe sporting environment and has become a common practice among sport organizations that provide programs and services to the community.

-Racquetball Manitoba’s Screening Policy applies to all individuals whose position is one of trust or authority which may relate to, at a minimum, finances, supervision of Vulnerable individuals.
+Racquetball Canada’s Screening Policy applies to all individuals whose position is one of trust or authority which may relate to, at a minimum, finances, supervision of Vulnerable individuals.

 - Applications forms

 - Background screening (including Enhanced Police Information Check and Vulnerable Sector Check)

 - Driver’s abstracts/Driving Record